folmes/moodstocks-api/README.md

 ## SDK

 Do you need to integrate a scanner into your mobile application?
 If so you should check out our client-side [SDK](https://github.com/Moodstocks/moodstocks-sdk).
-It acts as a client for the API but also as an offline cache, allowing you to make faster scanners that work even with no network connectivity.
+It acts as a client for the API but also as an **offline cache**, allowing you to make **faster** scanners that work even with **no network connectivity**.

 ## Help